 Amanda grinned, her eyes sparkling.
 "That sounds great.
 I'll just be sitting here with my knees bent in front of me.
 Would that be okay?"

 "That's perfect."
-Sarah widened her gaze from Amanda Lynn to the other students in her class.
+Sarah widened her gaze from Amanda Lynn to the other adults in her relaxation class.
 "Now rest your hands on your lap."

 "Mrs. Chillsome, I don't really have a lap right now."

 "Well, then, Amanda Lynn, you could always rest them around the front part of your legs.
 It should give the same effect."

 "That's a great idea, Mrs. Chillsome.
 I'll just do that."